Different Phases of Projected Clustering in Data Analytics

-This phase comprises of two steps to select the superset.
+This phase comprises two steps to select the superset.

-- In the first step, it picks up a random sample data points whose size is proportional to the number of clusters that the user wish to produce which is given as,
+- In the first step, it picks up a random sample data points whose size is proportional to the number of clusters that the user wishes to produce which is given as,

 S= random sample size A.k,

-- Pick up a sample set of data point randomly.
+- Pick up a sample set of data points randomly.

-- Pick up a set of data point which is probably the medoids of the cluster.
+- Pick up a set of data points which is probably the medoids of the cluster.